Alfred Wilks Drayson: Life and career

 The family home, which had been at Chatham since 1835 when William Drayson retired, broke up in 1837 when Ann Marie died.
 Alfred Drayson was educated at Rochester Grammar School from age 11, for two years.
 He was then withdrawn, after an attack of scarlet fever, spending time as a convalescent with his elder brother, a civil engineer.

 Drayson graduated in 1846 at the Royal Military Academy, Woolwich.
 Commissioned, he then served in the Seventh Xhosa War.
 He rose through the ranks of the Royal Artillery, being promoted captain in 1854, on his return from South Africa; major in 1868; lieutenant-colonel in 1869, and colonel in 1874.
 He was in India around 1877, and was based at Halifax, Nova Scotia for five years.

 From 1858 to 1873 Drayson was on the Military Topography staff at the Royal Military Academy, Woolwich, serving as Professor of Surveying and Topographical Drawing.
-He retired from the army as a major-general in 1883, and became president of the Portsmouth Literary and Scientific Society.
+He retired from the army in 1883 with the honorary rank of major-general, and became president of the Portsmouth Literary and Scientific Society.

 Drayston died in Portsmouth on 27 September 1901.